Dog Bites

 Dog owners may be held responsible if they knew or should have known their dog was dangerous or failed to control it properly.
 A Laredo dog bite attorney can determine liability based on Texas law and local circumstances.

-Can I file a dog bite claim if the bite happened on someone else’s property?
+Can I file a dog bite claim if the bite happened on someone else’s property in Laredo?

 Yes.
 Dog bites on private property may still result in liability for the owner or property holder.
 Eric Ramos Law, PLLC investigates whether negligence or unsafe conditions contributed to the attack.

-What types of injuries are common in dog bite cases?
+What types of injuries are common in Laredo dog bite cases?

 Dog bites can cause puncture wounds, infections, nerve damage, scarring, and emotional trauma.
 Children and older adults are especially vulnerable to serious complications.